-I mentioned my time working at the giant religious organization.
+I mentioned my time working at a giant religious organization.

 It’s hard not to respect someone like that—someone many consider important, yet who always gives so freely of himself.

 That leader has now been a public figure for decades.

 He very deeply understands the power of his reputation, often mentioning the value of a good name in his talks.

 If he were ever caught doing something he speaks against, there’s no telling how many lives, careers, and investments would be negatively impacted.

 But I don’t think his reputation is his primary motivation for staying integrous.

 Rather, I believe he is empowered by a particular dynamic that goes into effect whenever honest perspective and experience are shared publically over time.

 You might not have millions watching and ready to hold you accountable to whatever you say.

 Yes, you feel responsible to certain individuals and groups, such as leaders, companies, dependents, higher powers…